S1ro1/VideoSuperResolutionNet/README.md

 $ python3 evaluate.py --root-path /path/to/output-folder --weights-path /path/to/weights.ckpt --output-path /path/to/output-folder
 ```

 Visualizations are disabled by default, such as saving the results to output folder.
-To enable visualizations, set `--visualize=True`.
+To enable visualizations, set `--visualize`.

 ## Training